 A creamy chicken salad sandwich is one of the best picnic foods around.
 Serve it on croissants or soft sandwich rolls for an easy meal that’s filling and full of flavor.

-Pack up youre pre-made chicken salad in a sturdy container with a lid or you can prep individual sandwiches ahead of time.
+Pack up your pre-made chicken salad in a sturdy container with a lid, or you can prep individual sandwiches ahead of time.
 Either way, it’s a classic that never disappoints.

 Cool, crisp, and so simple, these cucumber sandwiches with cream cheese are a summertime classic.
 They come together in minutes and add the perfect fresh bite to your picnic spread.